popupbeans/python_practice/readme.md

 # python practice

+Part 1 - Some interesting problems to solve with python.

+- homework 1 - 4 : Just enjoy them

-Part 1 - Supervised machine learning with linear regression.
+Part 2 - Supervised machine learning with linear regression.
 AI agent will find values for you.

 - ml_homework 1 - 5 : Linear regression with single variable
 - ml_homework 6 : Linear regression with multiple variables